EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

 ### _Purpose_
 {:.no_toc}

-This tutorial demonstrates how to find extremal points in k-space using the band-edge program.
+This tutorial demonstrates how to find extremal points in k-space and calcualte effective masses using the band-edge program.
 This is done for silicon starting from a self-consistent LDA density.
 Silicon is a trivial example as its extremal points are found on lines that pass through high-symmetry points.
 The band-edge program is particularly useful when looking for multiple extremal points that do not fall on high-symmetry lines.
 A more complicated example can be found in the additional exercises.

 _____________________________________________________________